Ample Ambiance and Activities

 The parks department also offers many types of classes from Mommy and Me to art, dance and tennis throughout the year.
 It also provide three summer camps at 15 sites for children ages 5-21.
 The Camp ROBIN program held at Geick Park is specifically geared toward individuals with special needs.
 This camp assists approximately 100 participants from ages 7-21 during July and August.
 The camp includes daily trips, activities and a summer full of fun.

 The half-day playground camp is run out of eight camp sites throughout the town to accommodate residents and up to 1,000 campers.
 This camp runs for the month of July on a half-day schedule and features crafts, games, outdoor activities and optional trips.

 The full-day summer recess camp, run by the parks and recreation department’s Before/Aftercare program, lasts the full eight weeks of the summer for 10-and-a-half hours a day.
-Located at three central sites in town, the full-day camp accommodates 500 campers on any given day.
+Held at three central sites in town, the full-day camp accommodates 500 campers on any given day.
 With daily trips, in-house events and extended hours, it is the perfect spot for children to enjoy summer with their friends.

-For active adult community, the George Bush Senior Center is the place to be.
+For the active adult community, the George Bush Senior Center is the place to be.
 The center provides information, referrals and senior social services; creating a caring and nurturing environment, encouraging interests, creativity and artistic expression.
 The center offers a support system for seniors to lead active and independent lives, allowing them to make connections within the community and promotes the celebration of life through physical and mental well-being.

-The senior center operates a routed transportation service for seniors ages 60 years and older, providing programs on health and wellness, educational topics, socialization, passive and active recreation, music, dance and choral programs.
 There is always something to do for every member of the senior center.
-For more information, call (732) 721‑5600, ext 4999 or visit www.oldbridge.com.
+For additional information, call (732) 721‑5600, ext.
+4999 or visit www.oldbridge.com.